sinch/sinch-sdk-node/packages/verification/README.md

 ## Installation

-We recommend to use this SDK as part of the `@sinch/sdk-core` package as it will take care about the authentication plugins to use.
+We recommend to use this SDK as part of the [`@sinch/sdk-core`](../../packages/sdk-core) package in order to make the most out of all the Sinch products.

 However, it's still possible to use this SDK standalone is you need to access the Verification API only.